-[Location] N1 lecture room in the Faculty of engineering building No. 3, A1-131 in Katsura campus, Uji
+[Location] N1 lecture room Yoshida campus, A1-131 in Katsura campus, Uji [Credits] 2

-[Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language]
+[Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese or English

-【Instructor】Hiroshi Yamakawa, Hirotsugu Kojima,
+[Instructor] Hirotsugu Kojima,

-[Course Description] The present lecture provides the guideline how the technology on the electronics and propulsion system is used for the development of spacecraft and space systems.
-Furthermore, in order to understand the environment in space, we also give a lecture on the space plasma physics.
+[Course Description] The present lecture provides the guideline how the technology on the electronics is used in spacecraft and space systems.
+In particular, we give how space environments affect spacecraft design in the view points of radiations, and spacecraft charging.
+The lecture also provides the design of onboard components such as power, communication, and attitude control systems.